Nickchapman3773/Uranium-Fever/README.md

 	- Preemptively performs a jam animation in order to reduce the odds of a weapon jam occurring when next firing.
 	- Hold Grab (G) and press Reload (R).
 - Drop Item from Inventory:
-	- Open Inventory, mouse over desired item, Right Click.c
+	- Open Inventory, mouse over desired item, Right Click.
+- Equip Sets:
+	- Provides two different equipment presets, one for use with your weapon holstered, and one for use with your weapon drawn.
+	- When holstering or drawing your weapon, you will automatically be switched to the last equipment you were wearing when when your weapon was previously in that position.
 - Equip Weapon Mod:
 	- Mouse over desired weapon, press Activate (E), Left Click desired mod.
 - Forced Entry: